GHSVS-de/plg_system_characterscounterghsvs/README.md

 - - If YES: Global settings will be used:
 - - - `[removeCharcounter]`.
 Remove Joomla's character counter: YES/NO. Recommended: YES.
 - - - `[removeMaxlength]`.
 Remove `maxlength` attribute/limitation: YES/NO. Recommended: YES.
+- - `Force field(s)`: YES/NO. Not always available.
+If YES: Forces loading of missing fields in Joomla 4.
+E.g. `meta keywords` for menu items.
 - - `Enable Counter`: YES/NO. If YES: The counter of this plugin will be used.
 - - - <code>maxChars</code>: Your recommended characters limit.
 - - - <code>chopText</code>: If YES, limit text length to <code>maxChars</code> characters and block further typing.
 Non-destructive if text loaded from database was already longer than this value before.
 You'll see and save it in full length.
 Sets a <code>maxlength</code> attribute or adjusts an existing one.